Time: Tuesday, Friday, 12:00 to 1:50 PM

 Numerical and Functional Series: Taylor's formula and Taylor series, Lagrange's and Cauchy's remainder, Taylor expansion of elementary functions, indefinite expressions and L'Hospital rule, numerical series, Cauchy's criterion, absolute and conditional convergence, addition and multiplication of series, functional sequences and series, pointwise and uniform convergence, Weierstrass test, integration and differentiation of functional series, power series and radius of convergence, complex exponentials.
-There will only be a brief review of this topic this year, because I taught it in Analysis I.
+There will only be a homework given on this topic this year, because it was taught in Analysis I.

 Metric Space Topology: Metric spaces, open and closed sets, Cauchy sequences and completeness, separable spaces, compact and connected sets, compactness and limit points of infinite subsets and sequences, Heine-Borel and Bolzano-Weierstrass theorems, continuous images and preimages of various types of sets, equicontinuity and compactness in the space of continuous functions, Arzela-Ascolli theorem, normed and Banach spaces, contraction mapping theorem, existence and uniqueness of solutions to ordinary differential equations.

 Trigonometric Series: Periodic functions, orthogonal and orthonormal sets of functions, orthogonality of trigonometric functions, Fourier series and their convergence for piecewise continuous functions, differentiation and integration of Fourier series, Gibbs' phenomenon, Fourier series and mean-square convergence, solutions of classic partial differential equations by Fourier series.